RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 5. Trading Model built to trade relatively illiquid markets (OTC stocks, Watches, Wine, etc.)
 6. Pomodoro timer that sends a server-sent event when time is up.
 Or potentially using websockets?
 7. A terminal  based Tamagotchi like creature that you maintain through terminal based means.
 It should interact with the user in some fashion when healthy or unhealthy
+8. A AWS lambda like service where you can upload elixir functions and set them to run on a timer.
+They will then get executed on the backend according to your time (basically a cron manager.)

 ### CLI Applications
 1. CLI application called `td` that takes the input and makes a todo item in the daily obsidian note with the timestamp of when it was made